2023 Zhuhai Championships

 The 2023 Zhuhai Championships (also known as the Huafa Properties Zhuhai Championships for sponsorship reasons) was a men's tennis tournament played on outdoor hard courts.
-It was the 2nd edition of the Zhuhai Championships, after the inaugural edition in 2019 following the intervening editions were cancelled due to the COVID-19 pandemic in mainland China.
+It was the second and last edition of the Zhuhai Championships, after the inaugural edition in 2019 following the intervening editions were cancelled due to the COVID-19 pandemic in mainland China.
 It took place at the Hengqin International Tennis Center in Zhuhai, China, from 20 to 26 September 2023.
+First-seeded Karen Khachanov won the singles title.